MyGabriel/Mitraq/README.md

 # MiTraq – My Intentional Tracking and Quantification

-MiTraq is a simple, command-line habit tracker built in Python.
-It helps users build or break habits by tracking their progress daily or weekly.
-MiTraq is lightweight, offline, and intuitive.
+The Mitraq application is a habit tracker built with a five-predefined habits and users have the ability to design or customize a suitable habit.
+The customisation access in the application allows a user to design a habit to build or break.
+The idea is for the user to intentionally login into the application to track progress (either building or breaking habits).
+Note: All users are given a unique code during registration which shall be used for logins.
 ---

 ## Features